• Share this on:

 Food imported into the European Union (EU) is subject to official food controls.
 These controls include regular inspections that can be carried out at import (at the border) or later on, once the food is in the EU, such as at the importer’s premises.
 The control is meant to check whether the products meet the legal requirements.

-An important element of this legislation is the following: “all food businesses outside Europe, after primary production, must put in place, implement and maintain a procedure based on HACCP principles.”
-This is not guaranteed with certificates or official controls.
-An HACCP plan is a key element in the quality management systems of companies aiming to become successful suppliers to the European market.
+An important element of this legislation is that “all food businesses outside Europe, after primary production, must put in place, implement and maintain a procedure based on HACCP principles”.
+This does not need to be guaranteed with certificates or official controls.
+However, it shows that an HACCP plan is a key element in the quality management systems of companies aiming to become successful suppliers to the European market.

 Non-compliance with European food legislation is reported via the Rapid Alert System for Food and Feed (RASFF).
-In 2022, 290 issues with spices and herbs were reported in RASFF.
-Note that this includes fresh spices and herbs.
-The most common issue was exceeding the Maximum Residue Limits (MRLs) for pesticides, followed by salmonella.
+In 2024, 277 issues with spices and herbs were reported in the RASFF.
+This was slightly higher than the 275 issues reported in 2023.
+The most common issue was exceeding the Maximum Residue Limits (MRLs) for pesticides.
+The second most common issue was plant toxins, followed by salmonella as the predominant microbiological contamination.

 Non-compliance leads to stricter conditions